 Home »

-August 2024 brings us to the cusp of 4 decades of “work” (although it’s never work when you love what you do), and it is still hard to put into words how much this organization has grown and adapted to the ever-changing world of amateur sport.
+August 2024 brought us to the cusp of 4 decades of “work” (although it’s never work when you love what you do), and it is still hard to put into words how much this organization has grown and adapted to the ever-changing world of amateur sport.

 From the very beginning with a colloquial “mom and pop” kitchen table sports admin model, to our new professionally-based plan and renewed executive leadership team, the combined input of so many has shaped our latest iteration of the Maverick Club.